ambiot/documents/doc/en/source/ambd_arduino/ambd/peripherals_and_examples/[RTL8722CSM] [RTL8722DM] BLE – PWM over BLE UART.rst

 Code Reference

-The RGB values are sent as three consecutive bytes prefixed by “!C” characters.
-The “!” exclamation mark is used to indicate that the following data is a command, and the “C” character is used to indicate that the data is RGB values.
-The received UART message is checked in the callback function for “!C” first, otherwise it is treated as a regular message and printed to the serial terminal.
+The RGB values are sent as three consecutive bytes prefixed by "!C" characters.
+The "!" exclamation mark is used to indicate that the following data is a command, and the "C" character is used to indicate that the data is RGB values.
+The received UART message is checked in the callback function for "!C" first, otherwise it is treated as a regular message and printed to the serial terminal.